shm-dtt/shm-dtt/README.md

 ### Hi, I'm Soham Dutta, a full stack developer.

-I'm currently working as a Junior Network Engineer in Nokia in Bangalore, India.
+I'm currently working as an Applied R&D Software Engineer in Nokia in Bangalore, India.

 - :globe_with_meridians: Visit my portfolio : [sohamdutta.in](https://sohamdutta.in)
 - :briefcase: I have experience working with **JS, TS, MERN Stack, Java, Spring-Boot, SQL**.
 For more info, check out my [resume](https://sohamdutta.in/resume)